top of page

 Fast forward several years and a move to Texas, Emily became a foster parent in Houston and eventually a preschool teacher and later the Education Director at a nonprofit preschool in Austin.
 Becoming a mother, she ultimately discovered the best place to be with her 3 young boys was outside.
 Involvement in Free Forest School in Austin, solidified her belief that a deep connection with nature was a core aspect of childhood.

 Finally, she discovered Earth Native Wilderness School.
 All 3 of her boys have attended classes and summer camps here.
 In 2020, she decided the most important thing to do was sign up for the Earth Native Survival Skills Intensive course for adults.
 Drawing her again back into the forest.
 Following the completion of a 5-day survival trip in East Texas she decided she must take Earth Native’s 8-month Track and Sign Intensive course.
-After completion of the course Emily was certified Level II in Wildlife Track and Sign through CyberTracker North America.
+Emily is currently certified as a Track and Sign Professional through CyberTracker North America.
 After completing both of these courses she was inspired to join the teaching team at Earth Native and is continuously excited for the future, as she believes Earth Native school is the perfect union between her love for Mother Nature and teaching future generations in the forest that she so loves.

 Screenshot 2023-03-01 at 7.22.26 PM.png